NALTP/Rules/README.md

   - (1) If the captains wish to overrule a rule change or decision made by the CRC it must be done through an official veto.
     - (a) Captains' vetos may be used to undo new rules and/or rulings made by the CRC.
     - (b) Captain's vetos may be used to enforce prior CRC rule changes which have been undone by a CRC vote.
-    - (b) New rules and/or rulings may not be generated by captains' veto.
+    - (c) New rules and/or rulings may not be generated by captains' veto.
-    - (c) Trades accepted by the CRC are not eligible for captains' veto.
+    - (d) Trades accepted by the CRC are not eligible for captains' veto.
   - (2) To submit a request for an official veto there must be a ping to the CRC in the captains chat or a direct message to a CRC member with the specific decision to be vetoed and clarification that the request is not in jest.
 In both cases the CRC will notify the rest of the captains for someone to second the motion unless a second has already come forward.
   - (3) Upon receipt of an official veto, the CRC will organize a vote amongst the captains in private through a form with a deadline for voting.
 The results will be announced at the stated deadline or when the final vote is cast, whichever occurs first.
   - (4) There may be more than one veto requested at one time.
 Timelines will be entirely at the discretion of the CRC.